jhuangpku/CleanData_Assignment/CodeBook.md

 features in clean_data.txt
 * "subject": 1-30, means the number of people who participant in this experiment
 * "activity": record activity category for subject, has six levels:WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-*he features below means every mean for a movement feature for the subject and activity giving above
+The features below means every mean for a movement feature for the subject and activity giving above

 * "tBodyAcc_mean_X"
 * "tBodyAcc_mean_Y"
 * "tBodyAcc_mean_Z"